What are school hours?

 • They have been treated with antibiotics for an infectious illness for fewer than 24 hours.

-If you are unsure, please reach out to Nurse Rose, 781-942-9166
+If you are unsure, please reach out to Nurse Adams, 781-942-9166

 What if my child wants to buy lunch?